Notre Dame vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 9, 2021

 Virginia Tech Stats and Trends

-- Thus far this year Virginia Tech has two wins against the spread.
+- Virginia Tech has two wins against the spread in four games this season.

-- The Hokies have been underdogs by 1 point or more two times this year and covered the spread once.
+- This season, the Hokies have one ATS win in two games as an underdog of 1 point or more.

 - Virginia Tech's games this year have not gone over the total in four opportunities.

-- The Hokies rack up 23.5 points per game, comparable to the 23.4 the Fighting Irish surrender.
+- The Hokies score 23.5 points per game, comparable to the 23.4 the Fighting Irish give up.

-- The Hokies have turned the ball over four times, eight fewer times than the Fighting Irish have forced turnovers (12).
+- This year the Hokies have four turnovers, eight fewer than the Fighting Irish have takeaways (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.